sparamesvaran/Dune-timing-documentation/docs/Setting-up-the-FMC.md

 * Timing FMC hosted on an Enclustra Mars PM3  base  board  with  an  Enclustra  Mars  AX3  FPGA  module
 * JTAG  cable
-* Linux machine (for control and firmware uploads) running CentOS xxx
+* Linux machine (for control and firmware uploads) running CentOS 7

 ### Software: